Legal Translation Dubai

 How Courts View Your Documents

-Courts and government agencies rank documents by their authentication level.
-Understanding the types of certified translation helps you meet requirements the first time:
+Courts and government agencies rank documents by their authentication level:

 Full attestation chain + authenticated MOJ translation with stamp and signature